 Students choosing this option must have advanced approval.
 Two approved graduate courses are taken in an approved university.
-Students may undertake research under the direction a faculty member on an approved topic and are required to produce a reflective paper that incorporates theory and practice (eg. cross-cultural comparisons, case studies, organizational analyses).
-Pass/Fail
+Students may undertake research under the direction a faculty member on an approved topic and are required to produce a

 MB8903 Language and Cultural Training